openupm/verdaccio-storage-proxy/README.md

         ...
 ```

-The example configuration dispatches tarball accesses to aws-s3-storage and the rest to redis-storage.
+The example configuration dispatches tarball accesses to aws-s3-storage and the rest to [verdaccio-redis-storage](https://github.com/openupm/verdaccio-redis-storage).

 ## Development